sylvandb/gruvin9x/trunk/pcbv4/readme.txt

 This folder contains the current "under development" version of the V4.x PCB.

 Only files that differ from the latest frozen V4.x PCB will be found in this directory.

-Library file are duplicated reguardless as they are needed for viewing the PCB etc.
+Library file are duplicated regardless as they are needed for viewing the PCB etc.